jlparkI/disk_fitter/README.md

 You can also compare MIC data generated using two different assays with Disk Fitter.
 There are some subtleties to this that are covered in the MIC vs MIC section below.

-## Model Selection

-There are three ways to choose cutoffs for your assay of interest in Disk Fitter: manually, using logistic regression or using a depth-1 decision tree (it's sort of misleading to call this a tree, since it is only depth 1, but we are using the same algorithm we would use to choose a split point in a tree).
-Both algorithmic approaches use a one-versus-all strategy to pick a split separating susceptible from the rest and another split to resistant from the rest.

-On very small datasets or on unusual datasets (e.g. dataset with no susceptible or no resistant strains), you may be able to choose split points that are more suitable than those chosen by an algorithm, since you may be aware of other constraints on assay data interpretation not known to the algorithm.
-On larger datasets, by contrast, one of the two algorithms you have available will generally give good results.
-So which to choose?

-The decision tree model will generally be much less susceptible to outliers.
-(More on why this is in a minute).
-If your dataset has outliers decision tree will be the more robust algorithm, especially if the dataset is relatively small.
-Logistic regression, by contrast, will be more heavily influenced by outliers, which may under some circumstances be desired behavior.
-If in doubt, it's easy to try both -- just select one and fit, then select the other and fit, and compare the results tables.

-Why can the two approaches give different results?
-The decision tree model is trying to minimize the entropy of the child populations resulting from the split (sort of like trying to maximize the purity of these two populations).
-If an outlier datapoint is very far from the chosen split point, it will not affect the cost function of the model to any greater extent than it would if it were close to the chosen split point.
-In logistic regression, by contrast, we are using a maximum likelihood approach, meaning we want to maximize the probability of getting the set of class labels we observe, and we assume that the log-odds are linear, so a datapoint which is very far on one side of a splitpoint is therefore predicted to have a high probability of belonging to the predicted class.
-(The split point is the line of 50% probability -- could belong to either class, it's a coin toss).
-An outlier datapoint therefore has a high predicted probability of belonging to the _wrong_ class, causing it to have a much greater effect on the cost function (cross-entropy) and on the gradient and thus potentially shifting the minimum to a much greater extent.
-Under some circumstances this may be desired behavior, so the choice of algorithm is left to the user.

 ## MIC vs MIC Data